Don't Let (the Lack of) Time Stress You Out

 This is especially the case for people who’re juggling multiple responsibilities.
 (Read: basically everyone.)
 According to a 2015 study in the Journal of Marketing Research, people feel pressed for time when they have two goals that seem to conflict with each other—for example, wanting to eat dinner with the kids, but needing to work late to finish a project.

-“Stressing about our personal goals manifests itself as a sense of having less time,” says Jennifer Aaker, PhD, a behavioral psychologist at Stanford University and one of the authors of the study.
+“Stressing about our personal goals manifests itself as a sense of having less time,” says Jennifer Aaker, PhD, a behavioural psychologist at Stanford University and one of the authors of the study.

 Problem is, all that stress is interfering with your ability to, well, get things done.
 Here are five ways to manage with the pressure—and start feeling good about everything you do accomplish.